okawak/artemis_crib/content/setting/histograms.md

 artemis [3] tree->Draw("ssd_cal.fCharge:ssd_cal.fTiming>(100,0.,100., 100,0.,100)","ssd_cal.fCharge > 1.0","colz")
 ```

-This would take time if there was a diagram that you wanted to display immediately...
+This would take time if there are some histograms that you want to display immediately...

 Therefore, if you know in advance the diagram you want to see, it is useful to predefine its histogram!
 The processor used is `TTreeProjectionProcessor`.